Charlotte Wrongful Termination Attorney

 North Carolina is an at-will employment state, meaning the employment relationship can be ended by the employer at any time, with few exceptions.
 The exceptions that would constitute wrongful termination include being fired as retaliation for pursuing a harassment or discrimination claim, or for acting as a whistleblower against illegal activities.

-If you are an employer, effective avoidance of a wrongful termination claim begins with having a concrete policy for dealing with employee complaints.
+If you are an employer in Charlotte, effective avoidance of a wrongful termination claim begins with having a concrete policy for dealing with employee complaints.
 This policy must lay out the proper procedure for employees to file complaints, as well as for employers to investigate and act on those complaints.
 It is important to keep all documentation relating to employee complaints in the event that you may be sued for wrongful termination.

 As an employee, do not resign without talking to an employment attorney first.
 You can only raise a wrongful termination claim if your employment is actually terminated by the employer.